RiFo733/password-generator.github.io/README.md

 Fufilled task requested by employer.

-  -Generator requires a 8 to 128 key combo to generate -Offers option for lowercase, uppercase, numbers, and special characters -Once options have been confirmed the password will process a unique password for the user
+Generator requires a 8 to 128 key combo to generate

+Offers option for lowercase, uppercase, numbers, and special characters

+Once options have been confirmed the password will process a unique password for the user

 # 03 JavaScript: Password Generator